jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 #### Inclusion

-Apart from a *decisive* access modifier, you can also give a procedure a *suggested* access modifier.
-This means that when you put an object in a type, a procedure of the object might get its *suggested* access modifier, for instance Private, but if its *decisive* access controller is Public, then you can still upgrade it to Public.
+Apart from a *decisive* access modifier, you can also give a command a *suggested* access modifier.
+This means that when you put an object in a type, a command of the object might get its *suggested* access modifier, for instance Private, but if its *decisive* access controller is Public, then you can still upgrade it to Public.
 This is called *inclusion*.
 The suggested access modifier is always set to less accessible than the decisive one.
-A type can also give suggested access modifiers to procedures of deeper objects.
+A type can also give suggested access modifiers to commands of deeper objects.

 -----